savonet/book/streaming.md

 - `request.uri` returns the initial URI which was used to create the request and `request.filename` returns the file to which the request resolved.
 - `request.duration` returns the (estimated) duration of the request in seconds.
 - `request.metadata` returns the metadata associated to request.
-Those metadata are automatically read when resolving the file with a specified content type.
+This metadata is automatically read when resolving the file with a specified content type.
 The function `request.read_metadata` can be used to force reading the metadata in the case we have a local file.
 - `request.log` returns the log associated to a particular request.
 It is useful